Skip to content

 }

 Actions can have different behaviors according to their host resource.
-In order to achieve that, arguments must be passed like on the example below:
+In order to achieve that, arguments can receive additional arguments as follows:

 ruby